Hawaiian Vaccinium: Section Macropelma

 Hawaiian Vaccinium was originally placed in a section named Macropelma, which traditionally included the three Hawaiian species and a mysterious South Pacific Island species known as Vaccinium cereum.
 Vaccinium cereum was originally described by Sleumer as the type specimen for section Macropelma.
 There is much ongoing debate as to the taxonomic placement of these four species as more information about their genetic relationships becomes available.
 The key distinctive morphological feature separating Vaccinium cereum from the Hawaiian taxa is the pseudo-10-locular ovary, which is similar to ovary structure common of Asian Vaccinium species, as opposed to the strictly 5-locular present in most New World species and the Hawaiian taxa.
 It was long believed that this pseudo-10-locular ovary was the plesiomorphic condition of the ancestor of Hawaiian Vaccinium, and the three Hawaiian taxa proliferated from V. cereum.
 However, as noted above, the Hawaiian taxa are hypothesized with moderate confidence to belong in the Myrtillus section, which is primarily North American.

-Combined evidence including molecular work done by Kron and Powell, together with Sam Vander Kloet’s detailed examination of morphological variation throughout the four species has concluded that Vaccinium cereum is probably a hybrid species, with origins shared between Vaccinium calycinum, a member of the Hawaiian taxa and Vaccinium fragile, a taxon of East Asian origin in section Eococcus.
-If Hawaiian Vaccinium is confirmed to be derived from section Myrtillus, this may mean that Vaccinium cereum represents an entity of union between new world and old world Vaccinium.
+Combined evidence including molecular work done by Kron and Powell, together with Sam Vander Kloet’s detailed examination of morphological variation throughout the four species has concluded that V. cereum is probably a hybrid species, with origins shared between V. calycinum, a member of the Hawaiian taxa and V. fragile, a taxon of East Asian origin in section Eococcus.
+If Hawaiian Vaccinium is confirmed to be derived from section Myrtillus, this may mean that V. cereum represents an entity of union between new world and old world Vaccinium.
 However, these are simply exciting postulations for now, as there is much uncertainty surrounding the evolutionary history South Pacific Vaccinium in general.
 For instance, though there is confidence that Hawaiian taxa are close in relation to primarily North American section Myrtillus, some taxonomic treatments based on molecular data of Myrtillus have included Japanese species Vaccinium yatabei.
 These findings support that a Japanese species is just as likely to be closest in genetic relation to the Hawaiian taxa than the North American members.
 Such a situation would place Japan as the likely origin of dispersal.